fsalemag/django_app/README.md

 # TODOs
 1. Add ~20 Categories with pictures, store them in static
 2. Make date picker skip minutes in 5/10 minute chunks
+3. Keep an initial data dump for the correct functionality of the website